Urchfont Manor: College

 In 1945, the house and about 100 acres of land were bought by Wiltshire County Council to establish an adult education centre, which opened in 1947.
 The courses offered were mainly in visual and performing arts and media, either as day courses, short residential stays or summer schools.
 Some programmes were City & Guilds accredited, and some Open University short courses were offered.
 In its final years, more than one thousand students were enrolled at any time.
 Some courses were provided directly by the Local Education Authority and some by partners such as the Workers Educational Association or by other agencies, some within the voluntary sector.

 The college was managed by a Management Board of governors, most appointed by Wiltshire County Council (later Wiltshire Council) as Local Education Authority, plus the Director of the college, one elected representative of the teaching staff, and a student member.
 The college closed in September 2012 and in 2013 it was sold to be used as a private house, at a price of £2.7 million.

 Architecture

 The two-storey house is built in brick with stone dressings, in the Restoration style.
-Professor Mick Aston described it as a notable example of Flemish brickwork in the Channel 4 programme Time Team.
+Professor Mick Aston described it as a notable example of Flemish bond in the Channel 4 programme Time Team.
 The east front has seven bays, the middle three brought forward under a pediment with attic windows; the central doorway with a curved pediment is of c.1680 and is called "splendidly ornate" by Orbach.
 There is a large 16th-century fireplace from the earlier house, and a fine 17th-century open-well staircase.